DJBarnes/django-adminlte2-pdq/docs/source/configuration.rst

 .. note::

-    You can refer to the :ref:`menu:tree` section of the :doc:`menu` page for more information about how trees work and are defined.
+    You can refer to the :ref:`menu/building_blocks:tree` section of the :doc:`menu/building_blocks` page for more information about how trees work and are defined.

 :Type: ``bool``
 :Default: ``False``